ntduc4/aRTOS/README.md

 Not yet implemented:

-- Task priorities and configurable scheduling policies
+- Configurable preemption and time-slicing policies
 - Mutex ownership and priority inheritance
 - Stack watermark and overflow detection
 - Task inspection APIs and production-level diagnostics